-Alcohol withdrawal symptoms surface when an individual suddenly stops consuming alcohol.
+Alcohol withdrawal symptoms surface when an individual suddenly stops consuming alcohol after extensive use of the substance.

-Usually impacting those who have developed an alcohol addiction and have become reliant on the effects alcohol has on the brain, alcohol withdrawal symptoms can be excruciating and often see many individuals at risk of relapsing.
+Usually impacting those who have developed an alcohol addiction or people who have become tolerant of the effects alcohol has on the brain, alcohol withdrawal symptoms can be excruciating and often see many individuals at risk of relapsing.

-When withdrawal symptoms arise, medical treatment is recommended.
+When withdrawal symptoms arise, medical treatment to complete a monitored detox is recommended.
 However, a large proportion of individuals chose to withdraw from alcohol alone.

 Alcohol withdrawal syndrome, or AWS as it is otherwise known, refers to the physical, psychological, and behavioural symptoms of alcohol withdrawal.